Topener/staballoy/README.md

 Staballoy maintains an object of data, stored in `Ti.App.Properties`, any alteration in this data (by setting new properties) will cause the library to find any UI elements that need updating automatically.
 ## Setup

+*Alpha setup: copy staballoy.js to your lib directory, and then install the dependencies listed in `package.json` manually*

 So enough talk, how do I install it?
 For **Alloy** projects go to the `lib` directory of your project, then run the following command `npm i staballoy`.

 _Note: if your app doesn't have `node_modules` yet, run `npm init` first!_